 To mark Gulf Coast Community Foundation’s 25th anniversary, the Foundation funded a permanent, interactive, family-friendly, public art installation and gifted it to the City of Venice in 2020.
-It features small bronze sculptures of 10 native species of living and prehistoric sharks installed throughout downtown Venice.
-Internationally known fine artists at Sarasota’s Bronzart Foundry were commissioned to create these works of art.
+It features 10 bronze sculptures, each about 10 inches long of native species of living and prehistoric sharks, located throughout downtown Venice.
+The works of art were created by internationally known fine artists at Sarasota’s Bronzart Foundry.

 In 2021, Venice MainStreet partnered with Gulf Coast Community Foundation to create this web page and a printed brochure to help shark fans find these fun and beautiful sculptures.
 To learn more about Florida’s sharks and see live sharks up close in person, visit Mote Marine Laboratory & Aquarium at 1600 Ken Thompson Parkway in Sarasota.
 To learn more about why Venice, Florida is known as the Shark Tooth Capital of the World CLICK HERE.